Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 ### Pictures

+- Home page :
-- Background photo Purchased on istockphoto.com
+  Background photo // Purchased on istockphoto.com

+- About page :
+  Icon arrow pointing down made by Pixel perfect from www.flaticon.com

+- Testimonials section:
+   Testimonial picture 1 // Photo created by pch.vector at www.freepik.com
+   Testimonial picture 2 // Photo created by freepik at www.freepik.com Testimonial picture 3 // Photo by Pixabay from Pexels

 Icons made by itim2101 www.flaticon.com // Photo in services ( content development)

-Icon arrow pointing down made by Pixel perfect from www.flaticon.com //  Arrow pointing down in About section

 Icons made by Freepik from www.flaticon.com // Number 1, 2 and 3 in About section.

-Photo by Mohammad Sadiq Padela from Pexels // Testimonials photo 1

-Photo by Andrea Piacquadio from Pexels // Testimonials photo 2

-Photo by Pixabay from Pexels // Testimonials photo 3

 ### Icons